rage/programming-23/data/part-2/1-programming_terminology.md

 ## Syntax

 Similarly to natural languages, the _syntax_ of a programming language determines how the code of a program should be written.
-Each programming language has their own specific syntax.
+Each programming language has its own specific syntax.

 The syntax of Python specifies, among other things, that the first line of an `if` statement should end in a colon character, and the block of the statement should be indented: